killianobrien/slides/project-talk/planning-referencing.md

 ### The purpose of referencing

-Two of the main reasons are
+Two of the main reasons are:

 * To give due credit to other authors for the use of their ideas.

 * To allow your reader to investigate your work further by
 	* checking your claimed sources,
 	* finding out more about the ideas you refer to.

+In other disciplines, such as the humanities or the arts, referencing can be very important and deserves a lot of attention.
+In mathematics and the sciences the is less so, and as long as the above points are covered youshould be fine.

-### Referencing systems
+## Referencing systems

 There are many systems for referencing in use.
 They combine brief **citations** within the text which refer to full **bibliographic** information about the sources which appears in a list of references at the end of the text and/or in footnotes at the bottom of pages containing citations.